coderefinery/git-intro/content/browsing.md

    (click on file, then click "Blame" button).
 Find out who added the cilantro and in which commit.
    (Hint: "Blame" view in the file view)
-1. How many people have contributed to the repository?
-   (Hint: under "Insights")
 1. Can you use these recipes yourself?
 Are you allowed to share modifications?
    (Hint: look for a license file)